LatestExplore the world

 Balinese – Kecak dance

 Hanuman quickly comes into the castle and presents Ram’s ring as proof that he has come at Ram’s request.
 In exchange, Sita hands Hanuman her hairpin so Ram would know she is still alive and rushes to her aid.
 Ram and Lakshman are joined by Sugriwa, the king of monkeys, and his army to help in the rescue of Sita.
-Ram eventually beats Ravana and is able to flee with Sita to a safe area.
+Ram eventually beats Ravana and can flee with Sita to a safe area.

 This epic tale is played out against a background of ritual chanting.
 The plot weaves around the difficulties Ram and Laxman experience while seeking to save Sita.
 When the sun sets and the sky darkens in the backdrop, the Kecak dance achieves its dramatic conclusion, depicting the mischievous monkey lighting fire to the palace.
 Smouldering orange and crimson flames in the centre of the stage bring the concert to a finish.